mrmxf/gh-opentsg-tsig-demos/README.md

 # tsig demos

-A commad line tool for generating 3d displays in the [obj][o1] and [TSIG][t2] formats.
+A command line tool for generating 3d displays in the [obj][o1] and [TSIG][t2] formats.

 Available display shapes are